-- (ii) Category A(2) projects to be solicited, vetted and monitored by the ITC. - (b) Category B projects to be solicited, vetted and funded solely by Guangdong or Shenzhen. - (c) Category C projects to be jointly solicited, vetted and funded by Guangdong and Hong Kong: - (i) Category C(1) projects jointly funded by Guangdong and Hong Kong; and - (ii) Category C(2) projects jointly funded by Shenzhen and Hong Kong.
+- 3. There are three categories of projects under the TCFS, namely - - (a) Category A projects to be solicited, vetted and funded solely by Hong Kong. - (b) Category B projects to be solicited, vetted and funded solely by Guangdong or Shenzhen. - (c) Category C projects to be jointly solicited and funded by Guangdong/Shenzhen and Hong Kong: - (i) Category C(1) projects jointly funded by Guangdong and Hong Kong; and - (ii) Category C(2) projects jointly funded by Shenzhen and Hong Kong.